ParallelMaths/parallel/pages/8-08-secret-maths-club.md

 This image was tweeted recently by Matthew Syed, author of books such as “You Are Awesome”, which emphasise how we can all get better at everything if are willing to be positive, dedicate some time and put in some practice.
 This includes getting better at mathematics.

-From the audiences point of view, all they see is a magnificent juggler, but he knows that his performance is the result of a gradual rise, step by step, during which time he had a huge number of failures and smashed hundreds of plates.
+From the audience's point of view, all they see is a magnificent juggler, but he knows that his performance is the result of a gradual rise, step by step, during which time he had a huge number of failures and smashed hundreds of plates.

 ![](/resources/8-08-secret-maths-club/4-juggler.jpg){image align="center"}